10 Most Valuable Human Attributes

 - Are you willing to focus on doing the little things every day that will cause people’s respect for you to grow?

 6. Responsibility – My definition of responsibility is doing what is expected of you.
-When people send you an email, SMS or party initiation, they expect a response in a timely period.
+When people send you an email, SMS, or party invitation, they expect a response in a timely period.
 When you have appointments, people expect you will be on time.
 When you have a deadline, people expect you will be done on time.
 When a person hires you to do a job, they expect you will do the job to the best of your ability.

 - Will you commit to doing what is expected of you, even if it’s things you didn’t agree to do in advance (like returning a call, SMS, email, or party invitation), in a timely manner?